thejoshwolfe/poaf/README.md

 A Compression Method of None means the `compress()` and `decompress()` transform functions (referenced in later sections) are the identity function, meaning nothing is changed.
 A Compression Method of Deflate means the `compress()` and `decompress()` transform functions are Deflate compress and decompress functions.

+If Compression Method is None, `compression_method_supports_eof` is not set.
+If Compression Method is Deflate, `compression_method_supports_eof` is set.
+This is referenced later in the specification.

 The Streaming and Index feature flags affected where the file metadata will appear in the archive.
 See the Data Region and Index Region sections for more details.
 At least one of Streaming or Index must be enabled.